The holistic and embodied approach to Counselling

 About Jennifer Horsfall

 I'm a Gestalt Psychotherapist offering short term and open ended psychotherapy and couples counselling.
-I bring over 20 years professional experience as a therapist, including working extensively in the NHS and Higher Education.
+I bring 25 years professional experience as a therapist, including working extensively in the NHS and Higher Education.
+I am particularly skilled in helping people cope with anxiety arising from times of uncertainty and major life changes.

 Can also offer telephone / online appointments.